ltaulell/zfs_toolbox/README.md

 ### Entering your virtual env

-copy files show in example below, in the newly created hierarchy, with correct chmod.
+Copy files shown in example above, in the newly created hierarchy, with correct chmod.

 Then enter your virtualenv, ``cd zfstoolbox/ && source bin/activate``, and start to work.